wavefrontHQ/docs/pages/doc/tutorial_getting_started_v2.md

 tags: [getting started, dashboards, charts, alerts, tutorials]
 sidebar: doc_sidebar
 permalink: tutorial_getting_started_v2.html
-summary: Build dashboards and charts with sample data, create an alert, and learn navigation basics.
+summary: Build dashboards and charts with sample data, create an alert, and get pointers to more info.
 ---

 This tutorial uses Wavefront sample data to get you started.